 Managing WordPress themes

-A WordPress theme controls the look and presentation of the material on your website.
-View the following WordPress article for further information on installing and managing themes:
+This article provides information about how to update and optimize your WordPress themes.
+A theme controls the look and presentation of your website.
+See the WordPress article for further information.

-First, use an online tool to analyze your website.
-You'll receive a breakdown of what may be causing your site to load slower than expected and it will give you insights to troubleshoot further.
+Use an online tool to analyze your website.
+This helps to determine what may be causing your site to load slower than expected and give you insights to troubleshoot further.

 Picking a good theme

-You should do some research before choosing your theme.
-Check several reviews of the theme to get a better idea of how other users rate it.
-The following site is also a good starting point for locating highly rated themes:
+You should do some research before choosing your theme, including checking reviews to get a better idea of how other users rate it.
+This site is also a good starting point for locating highly rated themes.

 In addition to choosing a good theme, there are also several ways to optimize your site.
-View the following links for further information:
+See the following articles for more information:

 It’s very important to always keep your themes up to date, as it limits the possibility of getting hacked.